marten-seemann/base-drafts/draft-ietf-quic-tls.md

 able to inject these packets.
 Timing and packet retransmission information from `ACK` frames is critical to the functioning of the protocol, but these frames might be spoofed or altered.
-As noted in {{carrying-tls}}, ACK frames MUST NOT acknowledge frames that appeared in a different packet number space from that in which the ACK was sent.
+As noted in {{carrying-tls}}, ACK frames MUST NOT acknowledge packets that appeared in a different packet number space from that in which the ACK was sent.
 An endpoint must treat the receipt of such an ACK as a connection error of type PROTOCOL_VIOLATION.